-'The Sideways Effect:' How A Wine-Obsessed Film Reshaped The Industry
+'The Sideways Effect': How A Wine-Obsessed Film Reshaped The Industry

 Thin-skinned.
 Temperamental.
 In need of constant care and attention.

-In the film Sideways, which earned an Academy Award in 2005 for Best Adapted Screenplay and boosted the careers of Thomas Haden Church, Virginia Madsen and Sandra Oh, those descriptive words aptly captured the character of angst-ridden, wine-obsessed protagonist Miles Raymond, played with self-flagellating glee by Paul Giamatti.
+In the film Sideways, which earned an Academy Award in 2005 for best adapted screenplay and boosted the careers of Thomas Haden Church, Virginia Madsen and Sandra Oh, those descriptive words aptly captured the character of angst-ridden, wine-obsessed protagonist Miles Raymond, played with self-flagellating glee by Paul Giamatti.

 The same words also tell the story of an equally important, but liquid, character in the film: pinot noir.
 A dozen years later, pinot noir has become a mainstay of the California wine industry, and winemakers credit the film with bringing deserved attention to the varietal, calling it "The Sideways Effect."

-"Pinot noir production in California has increased roughly 170 percent since Sideways was released," says wine industry analyst Gabriel Froymovich of Vineyard Financial Associates, noting that total wine production has increased 7-8 percent during the same time.
+"Pinot noir production in California has increased roughly 170 percent since Sideways was released," says wine industry analyst Gabriel Froymovich of Vineyard Financial Associates, noting that total wine production has increased 7 to 8 percent during the same time.
 "I think people who were into wine saw the passion for pinot noir in the movie, decided to explore that variety a bit, and realized how lovely a wine that grape makes."

 The Sideways Effect is generally credited with depressing the market for merlot wine, based on a memorable line from the movie when Miles colorfully proclaims his disdain for the wine — the back story is that his ex-wife liked merlot — declaring, "No, if anyone orders merlot, I'm leaving.
 I am NOT drinking any f****** merlot!"

-That line apparently echoed beyond the cineplex: In a 2009 case study, Dr. Steven Cuellar, an economics professor at Sonoma State University, found a measurable decline in merlot sales of about 2 percent from January 2005 (the film was released in October 2004) through 2008.
-During that same time period, pinot noir sales increased 16 percent — it's now the second-most planted varietal in California's Sonoma County.
+That line apparently echoed beyond the cineplex: In a 2009 case study, Steven Cuellar, an economics professor at Sonoma State University, found a measurable decline in merlot sales of about 2 percent from January 2005 (the film was released in October 2004) through 2008.
+During that same time period, pinot noir sales increased 16 percent — it's now the second-most-planted varietal in California's Sonoma County.

-"Poor merlot," says winemaker Billy Dim, owner of Blendtique Wine Company in Los Olivos, Calif.
+"Poor merlot," says winemaker Billy Dim, owner of Blendtique Wine Co. in Los Olivos, Calif.
 "Merlot is one of the best grapes on the planet and the movie did some damage to its reputation."

 Froymovich takes some issue with blaming merlot's woes all on Sideways.
 He says by the time the movie came out, merlot prices were already falling — a result of growers planting too many merlot grapes after the wine became the go-to choice for many drinkers in the '90s.
 Some of those grapes ended up in bad, cheap bottles, hurting merlot's reputation.
 "Sideways came out well after this trend had taken effect and just dunked prices a bit further," he says.